Garklein/caos9df8gukdsasd9hfjlksas/README.md

 Chess... but Haskell!
 Has all the chess rules[*](https://github.com/Garklein/caos9df8gukdsasd9hfjlksas/blob/main/app/Main.hs#L342)!

-Played with two players on one computer.
+Played with two players on the same computer.

 ## Running
 ```